eniaj/starter-academic/content/publication/enia2009b/index.md

 "

 # Summary.
 An optional shortened abstract.
-summary: "How do we assess the health of international regimes?
+summary: "How do we assess the health of the nuclear nonproliferation regime?
 This paper returns to a theoretical framework that differentiates regimes, across both issue areas and time, to provide a more specified evaluation of regime health."

 tags: []
 categories: []